Democratic Republic of Congo Ebola Outbreak 2026

 Canadian Red Cross response

+The Canadian Red cross is well positioned to respond to the Current Ebola outbreak.
 The Canadian Red Cross has extensive experience responding to past Ebola outbreaks in the DRC, including in 2025, when we supported the mobilization of public health equipment, infection prevention and control training, and specialized personnel.

 We remain in close contact with our Red Cross and Red Crescent partners as the situation evolves.